Statue of Luke Kelly, Dublin: Vandalism

-Design
+Production

-The statue was designed by Vera Klute and is circa 220 cm x 170 cm x 170 cm excluding the stone base.
-Treated marble was used for the formation of the head while treated metal wire was used to form the hair and beard.
-The hair is attached through the use of a metal mesh wig while the moustache is made of individual pieces of wire which were drilled into the face of the statue.
+The statue was created by Vera Klute and is circa 250 cm x 170 cm x 170 cm excluding the stone base.
+The head is made from Libyan marble, while treated metal wire was used to form the hair and beard.
+The individually curled hairs are attached to larger perforated metal sheets that form a 'cap'.
+The moustache is made of individual pieces of wire which were drilled into the face of the statue.

-An initial model with hair was made in smaller near life sized form.
-A secondary larger statue was then created from plaster but without hair.
-This second statue was then used for 3D scanning to create the final larger sized version replicated in marble via a 5-axis cnc milling machine in Italy.
+The artist first made an initial model with wire hair in smaller near life sized form.
+Then she sculpted a second larger model from polystyrene and wax but without hair at about half the size of the finished sculpture.
+This second statue was then used for 3D scanning to create the final larger sized version cut from marble via a 5-axis cnc milling machine in Italy.
+The sculpture was then hand finished in Ireland.

 The appearance is based on a distinctive pose of Luke Kelly with his eyes closed while performing and is said to be taken from a still from his performance of Scorn Not His Simplicity on a show hosted by Jim McCann in 1974 called 'McCann Man'.

-The statue is said to have cost Dublin City Council €80,000.